Updated September 4, 2019

-2018: Has appeared in every match, with 15 consecutive starts at center back, one substitute appearance at center back, and one substitute appearance at left back…Recorded second most minutes played among Revolution players with 2,706…Finished season ranked tied for fourth league-wide in blocks with 27…Joined the Revolution as a trialist for the beginning of preseason…Signed to the roster on Feb.
+2018: Appeared in 31 matches, including 29 starts at center back, one substitute appearance at center back, and one substitute appearance at left back…Recorded second most minutes played among Revolution players with 2,706…Finished season ranked tied for fourth league-wide in blocks with 27…Joined the Revolution as a trialist for the beginning of preseason…Signed to the roster on Feb.
 8 after making three appearances in exhibition matches in Florida…Played 54 minutes in a substitute appearance in U.S. Open Cup Fourth Round match at Louisville on June 5…(3/3) at PHI: Made Revolution debut in season opener, logging 63 minutes as a first-half substitute after Antonio Delamea was sent off with a red card…(3/10) vs. COL: Started and played 90 minutes in the 2-1 win…(3/31) at HOU: Made fourth straight start at center back and helped secure a 2-0 away win…(4/6) vs. MTL: Contributed to second consecutive clean sheet in the 4-0 win…(4/21) at CLB: Voted JetBlue Man of the Match in the 2-2 draw…(5/5) at MTL: Made 175th career MLS appearance and tied single-game career highs in shots (3) and shots on goal (2)…(5/19) vs. CLB: Eclipsed 15,000 career minutes played…(6/30) vs. DC: Registered first assist with New England in the 302 win…(8/11) vs. PHI: Made 175th career MLS start…(9/5) at NYC: Named to MLSsoccer.com's Team of the Week after helping Revolution secure clean sheet in 1-0 win.